sh1nj1/dart-web-integration-test/README.md

         alias: account-input  # optional alias to reuse the resolved finder later
 ```

+Every step can supply `waitTime` to control how long widget lookups are retried (default 3000 ms if omitted).

 #### Using YAML anchors (reusable steps)

 Use YAML anchors and aliases to reuse repeated steps: